SyncfusionExamples/How-to-bind-SQLite-Database-to-Xamarin.Forms-SfChart/README.md

 # How-to-bind-SQLite-Database-to-Chart-in-Xamarin
-This example demonstrates how to show the Sqlite database data to Chart.
+This example demonstrates how to show the SQLite database data to Chart.
 Please refer KB links for more details,

 [How to bind SQLite Database to Xamarin.Forms Sfchart](https://www.syncfusion.com/kb/11267/how-to-bind-sqlite-database-to-chart-in-xamarin)